 A Catapult Film Fund & True/False Film Fest Collaboration

-Submissions are free for the 2025 Rough Cut Retreat before our regular deadline of April 11 at 6PM CST.
-Late submissions will be accepted until April 18 at 6PM CST but will be charged a $30 processing fee to cover the costs of reviewing these late applications.
-Please carefully review the information below to determine if the Rough Cut Retreat is a good fit for your project before applying.
-We encourage teams to submit applications as early as possible.
-APPLICATIONS ARE NOW CLOSED
+Submissions are free for the 2026 Rough Cut Retreat before our regular deadline of April 3rd at 6PM CST.
+Late submissions will be accepted until April 17th at 6PM CST but will be charged a $30 processing fee to cover the costs of reviewing these late applications.
+We encourage teams to apply as early as possible.

 Eligibility